 To remove a Charm from an entry, you need to pay a fee, which depends on your character’s level.

 - Map: The Cyclopedia Map offers different views on Tibia's map.
-Moreover, you do not only find details about the single areas and subareas here, but also great tasks for all explorers, who can even earn a new outfit this way.
+You do not only find details about the single areas and subareas here, but also great tasks for all explorers, who can even earn a new outfit this way.
+Moreover, players can donate gold here to improve the respawn rate of a certain area for one day.
 For details, you can read up on the Cyclopedia Map in the corresponding section.

 Clicking on this button will open up the Options menu.
 This menu can also be opened via the title screen.